 You will practice real-world skills, too, with cocurricular activities such as the Volunteer Income Tax Assistance program, which provides income tax assistance to local participants.
 During spring break, several VITA students travel to Alaska to provide the same services to native Alaskans in isolated towns and villages.
 Our student organizations and professional associations are an excellent way to learn professional development and leadership: our clubs and campus chapters -- for example, the Beta Alpha Psi honor society, the Ithaca College Accounting Association, and the National Association of Black Accountants -- consistently earn top awards for leadership and professionalism.

-The benefits are tangible: Our alumni occupy top positions and leadership roles at national and international accounting firms, such as KPMG, Grant Thornton, BSO Seidman, Ernst & Young, Deloitte Touche, and PriceWaterhouseCoopers; they also work in significant positions in accounting and auditing at prestigious corporate and not-for-profit organizations, including the McGraw-Hill Companies, eBay, JP Morgan, and Deerpath Capital Management.
-Whether you pursue the B.S. or M.B.A. track, you will be prepared to provide auditing, consulting, and income tax services to nonprofit organizations, businesses, and individuals.
+The benefits are tangible: Our alumni occupy top positions and leadership roles at national and international accounting firms, such as PriceWaterhouseCoopers, KPMG, Grant Thornton, BDO, Ernst & Young, and Deloitte; they also work in significant positions in accounting and auditing at prestigious corporate and not-for-profit organizations, including the McGraw-Hill Companies, eBay, JP Morgan, and Deerpath Capital Management.
+Whether you pursue the B.S. or M.S. track, you will be prepared to provide auditing, consulting, and income tax services to nonprofit organizations, businesses, and individuals.
 All in all, an Ithaca accounting degree is an excellent way to advance your career in accounting.